Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne

-In 1917, during the First World War, he wrote the "Lansdowne Letter", advocating in vain a compromise peace.
+In 1917, during the First World War, he wrote the "Lansdowne letter", advocating in vain a compromise peace.
 A millionaire, he had the distinction of having held senior positions in Liberal and Conservative Party governments.

 Early years, 1845–1882

-A great-grandson of British Prime Minister Lord Shelburne (later 1st Marquess of Lansdowne) and the eldest son of Henry Petty-Fitzmaurice, 4th Marquess of Lansdowne, and his wife, Emily, 8th Lady Nairne (née de Flahaut), Henry Charles Keith Petty-Fitzmaurice was born in London in 1845.
-His maternal grandfather, Count Charles de Flahaut, was an important French general of Napoleon Bonaparte who fought along his side during many battles, and later occupied the functions of Ambassador and Senator of the Empire.
-Through his mother Emily, he was also a half-nephew of Emperor Napoleon III, a step-grandson of Queen Hortense Bonaparte, and a great-grandson of Talleyrand.
+A great-grandson of British Prime Minister Lord Shelburne (later 1st Marquess of Lansdowne) and the eldest son of Henry Petty-Fitzmaurice, 4th Marquess of Lansdowne, and his wife, Emily, 8th Lady Nairne (née de Flahaut), Henry Charles Keith Petty-Fitzmaurice was born in 1845 at Lansdowne House, their family seat in London.
+His maternal grandfather, Count Charles de Flahaut, was an important French general to Napoleon Bonaparte, and a member of his family.
+He fought along his side during many battles and later occupied the functions of Ambassador and Senator of the Empire.
+Through his mother Emily, Lansdowne was half-nephew of Emperor Napoleon III, a step-grandson of Queen Hortense Bonaparte, and a great-grandson of Prince Talleyrand, the Emperor's foreign minister.
+His maternal great-grandfather, George Elphinstone, 1st Viscount Keith, was also the Admiral who prevented Napoleon's escape from France after the Battle of Waterloo, and who received and supervised his final exile to St. Helena in 1815.

 Lord Lansdowne was a member of the Fitzmaurice/Petty-Fitzmaurice family, a cadet branch of the House of FitzGerald of Ireland.
 He held the courtesy title Viscount Clanmaurice from birth to 1863 and then the courtesy title Earl of Kerry until he succeeded as Marquess of Lansdowne in 1866.
 Upon his mother's death in 1895, he succeeded her as the 9th Lord Nairne in the Peerage of Scotland.
+He was estimated to be the sixteenth richest peer in the United Kingdom, and the fourth largest landowner.